 The risk that fluctuations in foreign exchange rates create an unexpected or unbudgeted burden on the organisation's finances, against which the organisation has failed to protect itself adequately.

-Currently Dyfed Powys only invest in sterling products, hence there is no exchange rate risk.
+Currently, Dyfed-Powys Police only invests in sterling products, hence there is no exchange rate risk.

 Refinancing Risk